There are three main types of skin cancer:

 Most skin cancers are caused by skin damage that happens from exposure to the sun.
 The damage can happen over a long period of time or from getting sunburnt.

 People with a history of sunburn or overexposure to the sun in childhood also have a greater risk of developing both basal cell carcinoma and squamous cell carcinoma.
 Because people are living longer, they are exposed to more sun over their lifetime.

 If you are worried about skin cancer, we have more information about risk factors.

-People who have symptoms usually begin by seeing their GP.
+People who have symptoms of skin cancer usually begin by seeing their GP.
 If your GP thinks cancer could be causing the symptoms, they will usually refer you to a specialist (called a dermatologist) at the local hospital.
 But sometimes, a specially trained GP may be able to remove the affected area themselves.

 If the GP thinks you have an SCC, you will usually see the specialist within 2 weeks.
 If the GP thinks you have a BCC, you will usually be seen within 18 weeks, because nearly all BCCs are slow-growing and unlikely to change during this time.
 Sometimes, you will be seen sooner.
 Your GP can explain the referral process.

 At the hospital

 The dermatologist will do the following:

 - Examine the affected area of skin.
 They may use an instrument called a dermascope, which looks like a magnifying glass with a light.

 - Ask you questions about how long you have had it and if you have noticed any changes.

 - Check the rest of your skin to see if there are any other unusual areas.

 It is not always possible to tell the difference between skin cancers and benign (non-cancerous) conditions just by examining the skin.
 The doctors may advise you to have a sample of tissue taken (biopsy).
 This is a simple procedure which you can have in the outpatient department.